zendeskgarden/react-components/packages/tabs/src/elements/Tabs.example.md

 - All `children` require a unique `key` and a `label` to display
 - Each `child` can have an optional `disabled` prop to disable selection
+- Each `child` can have an optional `tabProps` prop to provide props to the Tab that is created

 All elements proxy the props of their native DOM representations.